 \subsection{Language Annotations}

-Below we include the list of language annotations used in our experiments.
-Table~\ref{tab:training-language} shows language that was used to train the model; we're able to show some robustness to different language expressions.
+In the following, we include the list of language annotations used in our experiments.
+Table~\ref{tab:training-language} shows the language that was used to train the model; we're able to show some robustness to different language expressions.
 We performed a set of experiments on held-out, out-of-distribution language despite this not being the focus of our work; this test language is shown in Table~\ref{tab:test-language}.